Operator learning for models of tear film breakup: Results

-As described in \autoref{sec:operator-learning}, the two mathematical models each generated a synthetic dataset for three ML learning models.
 For the input training set \train{I}, 4 PCA components were sufficient to achieve reconstruction mean squared error (MSE) of approximately $1.4 \times 10^{-4}$.
 For the output training sets, the number of components needed for comparable reconstruction varied by mathematical model and output variable.
-The sizes of all the layers in the ML learners are summarized in \autoref{tab:model-params}.
-Each learner was trained for 1000 epochs using the Adam optimizer with a learning rate of 0.001.
+The sizes of the layers in the ML learners are summarized in \autoref{tab:model-params}.
+Because these models are all small by modern standards, the learners were trained for a relatively long time (1000 epochs using the Adam optimizer with a learning rate of 0.001) in order to reach optimal weights.

-Each type of learner was tested on two prediction tasks for both thickness $h$ and osmolarity $c$: \begin{description} \item[Synthetic:] Test the learner on its own (synthetic) testing set.
-This task evaluates how well the ML learner captures the full range of the mathematical model in the context of the mapping from FL intensity to thickness and osmolarity. \item[Experimental:] The 467 intensity time series of presumed TBU that were fit in~\cite{driscollFittingODEModels2023} to the ODE model using traditional inverse problem optimization form an additional testing set. \end{description}
+\autoref{fig:example-predictions-synthetic-ode} shows example predictions of the three learners trained on ODE data, while \autoref{fig:example-predictions-synthetic-pde} shows them for learners trained on PDE data.
+These figures show only unperturbed intensity inputs; noisy corruptions of them are also part of the testing set.
+Across all the cases, the FFN predictions show a great deal of high-frequency oscillation, which is not characteristic of the true solutions, but these predictions can accurately follow the true curves.
+The PCA-based learners always produce smooth predictions.